 Whitney Polson, DUI lawyer in Birmingham AL at the Polson Law Firm, explains that Alabama DUI charges can be prosecuted under one (or both) of two theories.
-Everyone knows that either DUI alcohol or DUI drugs can be types of driving while intoxicated criminal charges, but many do not know that no proof of impaired driving is needed to be proven in order to sustain a DUI in Alabama, if the driver has an alcohol legal limit violation.
+Everyone knows that either DUI alcohol or DUI drugs can be types of driving while intoxicated criminal charges, but many do not know that no proof of impaired driving is needed to be proven to sustain a DUI in Alabama, if the driver has an alcohol legal limit violation.

-DUI Impairment by Alcohol is the Most Common DUI Charge in Alabama
+DUI Impairment by Alcohol Is the Most Common DUI Charge in Alabama

 Turning to the most common type of DUI Alabama charges, alcohol is the likely impairing substance.
 Consuming too much alcohol to drive safely leads to 90% or more of arrest for DUI in Alabama.
 For this type of offense, even without a breath alcohol test or blood alcohol test, a driver can be convicted, if he or she shows visible impairment clues, that a jury or judge considers as part of the evidence in the case.